Highlights & Trip Details

 - Distillery tour and tasting

-- One or two experienced and friendly guides (qualified mountain leader) depending on the size of the group
+- One experienced and friendly guide (qualified mountain leader)

 - Pick up / Drop off Inverness